 The study area will include the Wilder, Bellows Falls, and Vernon impoundments, as well as riverine locations upstream of the impoundments, the project tailraces, the Bellows Falls bypassed reach, and the mouths of key tributaries.
 The study will include the same 13 stations sampled during 2012 and three additional background stations upstream of the influence of the three project impoundments.
-Thus, the study area will extend from above the upstream limit of the Wilder impoundment (at approximately river mile [RM] 264) to the tailwaters of the Vernon Project at the same station established during the 2012 sampling (V-TR).
+Thus, the study area will extend from above the upstream limit of the Wilder impoundment (at approximately river mile [RM]264265) to the tailwaters of the Vernon Project at the same station established during the 2012 sampling (V-TR).
+Station locations are described in Table 6-1 and Figure 6-1 depicts the approximate locations.